CALL FOR ENTRIES for the 57th Festival begins July 1, 2018.

 The Ann Arbor Film Festival is the longest-running independent and experimental film festival in North America.
 Founded in 1963, the AAFF was independent before "independent film," serving as a critical forum for filmmakers to show their creative work outside of the studio film industry.
 Today the festival continues its strongly independent spirit as a premier showcase for bold, visionary, experimental and high-caliber films.

-The 49th festival takes place March 22 - 27th, 2011 in downtown Ann Arbor, showcasing approximately 200 independent films from around the world.
-The AAFF receives more than 2,500 film submissions from over 60 countries of all genres and lengths.
-The festival awards more than $20,000 to over 20 filmmakers, providing direct support to talented and independent artists.
+The 56th festival takes place March 26 - 31, 2019 in downtown Ann Arbor, showcasing approximately 200 independent films from around the world.
+The AAFF receives about 3,000 film submissions from over 70 countries.
+The festival awards approximately $20,000 to over 20 filmmakers, providing direct support to talented and independent artists.
 Since its inception, the AAFF has provided support and recognition for the early works of thousands of influential filmmakers and artists, including: Andy Warhol, Yoko Ono, Kenneth Anger, Gus Van Sant, Barbara Hammer, George Lucas, Agnes Varda, Vin Diesel and Devo.

 Each year the AAFF presents a Traveling Tour of award-winning and favorite short films in more than 30 cities in the U.S. and abroad, providing additional income and exposure to participating filmmakers.
 In Fall 2008, the AAFF released its first DVD collection, "Time Pieces," with 10 of the best short films from the 46th festival.
-This collection is now available for purchase at www.aafilmfest.org/store/dvd
+There are now 10 volumes available, including our recently release 10-Pack.
+This collection is now available for purchase at aafilmfest.org

 Ann Arbor Film Festival doesn't have any testimonials yet.

 - Ann Arbor Film Festival

 - October 2007